nehamanoj1105/GAN-Based-Satellite-Attack-Detection/README.md

 ## Overview

-SAT-GUARD is an end-to-end framework for detecting stealthy cyber-physical attacks in satellite telemetry systems.
+NOVA-GUARD is an end-to-end framework for detecting stealthy cyber-physical attacks in satellite telemetry systems.
 The system combines a physics-constrained conditional generative adversarial network (GAN) for synthetic attack generation with an autoencoder-based anomaly detector, wrapped in a production-grade Model Context Protocol (MCP) architecture with agentic AI reasoning.

 The framework addresses two critical challenges in spacecraft cybersecurity: the absence of labelled attack data for supervised training, and the difficulty of detecting coordinated multi-channel anomalies that evade conventional threshold-based monitors.